Keeps vs Hims: Which hair loss treatments are better?

 The process is simple.
 You provide information about your symptoms (hair loss in this case) and a bit about your medical history, current prescriptions, and other details.
 Then, a licensed and experienced medical doctor reviews your situation and determines whether you’re a candidate for specific treatments.

-Keeps focuses exclusively on hair loss treatments for men at this time.
-In contrast, Hims offers an array of men’s telemedicine services for everything from hair loss and erectile dysfunction (ED) to primary care, online therapy, and more.
+Keeps focuses almost exclusively on hair loss treatments for men at this time, with a few recently added services like ED medication and delay spray for premature ejaculation.
+In contrast, Hims offers an array of men’s telemedicine services for everything from hair loss and erectile dysfunction (ED) to skin care, weight management, and more.
 The additional services that Hims provides are what truly separates the two companies.

-Men seeking answers for more than just male pattern baldness might turn to Hims.
+Men seeking answers for more than just male pattern baldness should turn to Hims.
 Since some hair loss treatments can negatively affect sexual health and mood, access to additional medication and even therapy might be helpful.
-But we believe Keeps’ exclusive focus on hair loss treatments gives it a definite edge in hair loss specifically.
+Keeps can’t quite compete with Hims in terms of its medication variety or cost.

 Who has the best prices, Keeps or Hims?